pepinfarb/xml-stream-azure-app-services/README.md

 It will however not compile on an App Service.

-To accomplish this we removed xml-stream from our package.json, and precompiled it with: npm install xml-stream --arch=ia32 The we simply zipped it and put it in a 'native_modules' directory.
-Then upon deployment our Kudu script first runs npm install so the package.json items are installed, then unzips the file into the 'node_modules/xml-stream' directory.
+To accomplish this we removed xml-stream from our package.json, and precompiled it with: npm install xml-stream --arch=ia32

+Then we simply zipped it and put it in a 'native_modules' directory.
+Upon deployment our Kudu script first runs npm install so the package.json items are installed, then unzips the file into the 'node_modules/xml-stream' directory.

 Works like a charm.